MeirionHughes/template-lint/README.md

 This project serves as the basis for checking html and can be extended upon for different template flavors.

 ## Rules
-There are currently two rules bundled with this package:
+There are currently four rules bundled with this package:

 * **SelfClose**
   * *ensure non-void elements do not self-close*